loggingpython-Community/loggingpython/README.md

     logger.error("An exception occurred: %s", e)
 ```

-The file handler saves the logs in the `logs/file.log directory`.
+The file handler saves the logs in the `logs/file.log` directory.

 This example shows how to configure and use a basic logger to generate various types of log messages.